 Epidemiology Career Paths

-Graduates can pursue jobs in a variety of industries.
+Graduates can pursue jobs in a variety of top industries.
 Applied epidemiologists, who usually work for State health agencies, respond to disease outbreaks, determining their causes and helping to contain them.
-Research epidemiologists study diseases in laboratories and in the field to determine how to prevent future outbreaks.
+Research epidemiologists study diseases in laboratories and in the field to determine how to best and most effectively prevent future outbreaks.

 Epidemiologist Salary and Future Job Outlook

 According to the Bureau of Labor Statistics (BLS), the median annual wages for epidemiologists were $65,270 in 2012.
 The factors that may affect an epidemiologist’s salary include certification, years of experience, type of employer and location.
 The BLS predicts a 10 percent increase in jobs in this profession between 2012 and 2022.
 A heightened awareness of bioterrorism and rare but infectious diseases, such as West Nile Virus or Avian flu, is expected to drive job growth.